top of page

 Suitable Footwear

 Trail shoes recommended.
-You will not have any fun in road shoes.
+You will not have any fun in road shoes or flip flops.

 Water Carrying Ability